EffectOrientedProgramming/book/Chapters/06_Composability.md

 For example, you cannot compose functions using resources that need to be opened and closed.
 Issues that complicate composition include:

-- failures
+- Failures
-- async
+- Async
-- blocking
+- Blocking
-- managed resource
+- Managed resource
-- cancellation
+- Cancellation
-- either-ness
+- Either-ness
-- environmental requirements
+- Environmental requirements

 These concepts and their competing solutions will be expanded on and contrasted with ZIO throughout this chapter.